foxie-io/ng/docs/framework.md

 ### Middleware

-Middlewares are reusable components that process requests and responses.
+Middlewares are reusable features that process requests and responses.
 Examples include logging, rate limiting, and statistics collection.

 ### Guards